 Within this tutorial, we are going to optimize 3D meshes with the compact command, this time however we will dive a bit deeper into the settings affecting the reduction of the meshes.
 This process is sometimes also referred to as Mesh Reduction or as Mesh Decimation.
 The latter term, decimation, is used within the RapidCompact CLI options and settings.

-In addition, we will also explore another method for simplifying a 3D mesh using shrink wrap remeshing.
+In addition, we will also explore another method for simplifying a 3D mesh using remeshing.
 The difference between decimation and remeshing is quite profound: While the former operates on the original input geometry and thus can be quite limited if the input geometry is flawed or otherwise complex, the latter is independent of any flaws of the input topology and re-creates the mesh completely.

 RapidCompact CLI has several settings that can be used to control the decimation process: